Growth Metrics

 • Quarterly Long-Term Debt Issuances rose 531.62% to $1.5 billion in Q1 2026 from the year-ago period, while the trailing twelve-month figure was $3.2 billion through Feb 2026, up 504.93% year-over-year, with the annual reading at $1.8 billion for FY2025, 7.43% down from the prior year.

-• Long-Term Debt Issuances for Q1 2026 was $1.5 billion at Jabil, up from $200.0 million in the prior quarter.
+• Long-Term Debt Issuances was $1.5 billion for Q1 2026 at Jabil, up from $200.0 million in the prior quarter.

-• The five-year high for Long-Term Debt Issuances was $1.6 billion in Q2 2022, with the low at $96.0 million in Q2 2024.
+• Over five years, Long-Term Debt Issuances peaked at $1.6 billion in Q2 2022 and troughed at $96.0 million in Q2 2024.

-• The sharpest move saw Long-Term Debt Issuances crashed 93.75% in 2024, then soared 1222.92% in 2025.
+• Year-over-year, Long-Term Debt Issuances tumbled 93.75% in 2024 and then surged 1222.92% in 2025.

-• Over 5 years, Long-Term Debt Issuances stood at $1.0 billion in 2022, then tumbled by 61.5% to $395.0 million in 2023, then crashed by 74.68% to $100.0 million in 2024, then soared by 100.0% to $200.0 million in 2025, then soared by 639.0% to $1.5 billion in 2026.
+• A 5-year view of Long-Term Debt Issuances shows it stood at $1.0 billion in 2022, then crashed by 61.5% to $395.0 million in 2023, then plummeted by 74.68% to $100.0 million in 2024, then skyrocketed by 100.0% to $200.0 million in 2025, then skyrocketed by 639.0% to $1.5 billion in 2026.